storyexplorer/The-Story-Explorer/_posts/2024-2-12-the-purpose-of-stories.md

 [^land-of-the-dead]: *[*Land of the Dead* by Brian McDonald](https://bookshop.org/a/88122/9781626727311)
 [^Sanderson-story-diagram]: [2020 Creative Writing Lectures at BYU, Brandon Sanderson](https://www.youtube.com/watch?v=jrIogch5DBU&list=PLSH_xM-KC3Zv-79sVZTTj-YA6IAqh8qeQ&index=3)
 [^Note-think-before-you-speak]: Note: Methods and tools for exploring how to discover an armature in your own work will be a post at some point.
 [^Note-all-stories-have-armatures]: Note: In constructed stories (the ones we sit down to write), it is ideally no different.
 Every story should have an armature.
 Unfortunately, not all writers/creators craft their completed stories with an armature, or they do not clearly communicate their armature.
 That is a mistake in craft.
+But, it's important to remember that even the best make mistakes from time to time.
 [^Turner-LM]: *[*The Literary Mind* by Mark Turner](https://bookshop.org/a/88122/9780195126679)